Terncode/TC-modloader/readme.md

     <img src="./assets/images/webpage-gui.png"></img>
 </center>

+# Compatibility
+The modloader currently supports firefox and chrome
+### Behaviour
+The modloader works better on firefox because it natively support request modifying where in chrome it has to manually inject script in to page to make it work.
+Chrome manifest v3 is currently not supported

 ## Safety?
 With great power comes great responsibility.
 You should never trust mods that you find online.
 The mod-loader does only comes with basic protection against malicious code.